Camichan/kbn_aframe/README.md

 ```
 ### HOW TO USE

 Use this plugin creating a new “VR Experience” visualization.
-Then entry your elasticsearch data (3 axis) to draw the box.
+Then enter your elasticsearch data (3 axis) to draw the box.

 ![Screenshot](images/how_to_use.gif)